 Diagnosis: Check time from approval to merge.
 If this is consistently high, look for:

 Not every slow PR is a problem.
-Before you optimize cycle time into the ground, recognize when slower is better:
+Before you grind cycle time down to zero, know when slower is better:

 Legitimate Reasons for Longer Cycle Times